-Any student with a high school diploma or its equivalent may apply for admission to an associate degree program at Pitt-Titusville.
+Any student with a high school diploma or its equivalent may apply for admission, though applicants must meet certain academic requirements in order to be considered.
+Each application is evaluated individually by our Nursing Admissions Committee.

 Admission Procedure

 All high school graduates, equivalency diploma recipients, and transfer students interested in pursuing nursing education at Pitt-Titusville must file an application for admission.
 Applications are provided by the Office of Admissions, or they can be submitted electronically at www.titusville.pitt.edu.
 Once admitted, students will receive information about orientation and registration.